The $p$-rank stratification of the moduli space of double covers of a fixed elliptic curve: Introduction

 \begin{corollary} The following statements hold for any $g\geq 2$ and any prime number $p>2$. \begin{enumerate} \item For any $0\leq f \leq g - 2$, there is a component of $V_f(\overline{\mathcal{B}}_{g})$ that consists entirely of singular curves. \item For any $0\leq f \leq g$, there is a smooth bielliptic curve $C$ of genus $g$ in characteristic~$p$ whose $p$-rank equals $f$, except for the case $(p, g, f) = (3, 2, 0)$. \end{enumerate} \end{corollary}

 The spaces $\mathcal{B}_{E,g}$ and $\mathcal{B}_g$ are of particular interest because they have interesting arithmetic applications.
-A smooth supersingular curve of genus $g$ admits $g$ independent maps to a supersingular elliptic curve.
-By choosing $E$ to be a supersingular curve and considering these moduli spaces, we learn more about the case where one of these maps has degree $2$.
+Any smooth supersingular curve of genus $g$ admits a map to a supersingular elliptic curve.
+By choosing $E$ to be supersingular and considering the space $\mathcal{B}_{E,g}$, we learn more about the case where such a map has degree $2$.
 Understanding this could also lead to a better understanding of whether there exists a smooth supersingular curve of genus $g$.
 In fact, the existence of a smooth supersingular curve $C$ of genus $g = 4$ in characteristic $p > 3$ (and hence for all $p > 0$) was established in \cite{Kudo2020}, where $C$ was constructed as the normalization of the fiber product of two (well-chosen) supersingular elliptic curves $E_i \to \Po$, for $i = 1, 2$, over $\Po$.
 Note that the induced maps $C \to E_1$ and $C \to E_2$ are double covers.
 These moduli spaces are also relevant for Oort's conjecture, which states that the generic point of any component of the locus of supersingular abelian varieties has the minimal automorphism group, that is $\{\pm 1 \}$.
 An analog of this statement for supersingular curves was proved for $g = 4$ and $p > 2$ in \cite{dragutinović2024oortsconjectureautomorphismssupersingular}, which implies Oort's conjecture for $g = 4$ and $p > 2$.
 The proof uses geometric insights into the $p$-rank $0$ stratum of $\mathcal{B}_{4}$.